 Portrait of the Postman Joseph Roulin by Vincent van Gogh

-“Portrait of the Postman Joseph Roulin” by Vincent van Gogh, is one of six paintings that van Gogh painted of his close friend, a postal worker from the southern French town of Arles.
+“Portrait of the Postman Joseph Roulin” by Vincent van Gogh, is one of six paintings that van Gogh painted of his close friend, from the southern French town of Arles.

-Joseph Roulin, the local postman, was one of his favourite sitters in Arles.
+Joseph Roulin, the local postman, was one of his favorite sitters in Arles.
 Van Gogh wrote to his brother:

 “I am now at work with another model, a postman in blue uniform, trimmed with gold, a big bearded face, very like Socrates.”

 Van Gogh painted several portraits of Joseph Roulin and Madame Roulin, as well as their children.
 The “Roulin Family” is a group of portrait paintings that Vincent van Gogh painted in Arles in 1888 and 1889.
 Van Gogh loved to paint portraits.
 However, it was difficult for financial reasons for him to find models.
 Fortunately, the entire family agreed to sit for Van Gogh, over several sittings and each was a delight for Van Gogh.

 Postman Joseph Roulin, 1888 at the Museum of Fine Arts, Boston